-- General Fund fund balance in the 2022-23 adopted budget totaled \$266.2 million, an increase of \$64.6 million from the prior year adopted budget, based on estimated year-end fund balance.
+- General Fund fund balance in the 2023-24 adopted budget totaled \$2.856 billion, an increase of \$162.1 million from the prior year adopted budget, based on estimated year-end fund balance.
 Obligated fund balance (Nonspendable, Restricted, Committed, and Assigned) plays an important role in preserving the County's overall financial health including: strengthening the County's overall financial position (including cash) with an emphasis toward maintaining the highest debt rating and consequently lowering our borrowing costs; preparing the County for future capital needs; establishing the ability to fund expenses such as litigation costs and audit disallowances without affecting operations; and shield the County against extraordinary events and significant fluctuations in revenues.
 Unassigned fund balance can be used to monitor fund balance as a percent of General Fund appropriations/revenue.
 The County's recommended minimum level is 10 percent of total appropriations/revenue.
-The estimated Unassigned fund balance of \$160.0 million is approximately 12.4 percent of estimated appropriations, above our minimum of 10 percent but less than our long-term goal of 15 percent. - The fiscal year ended 2023-27 Five-Year Capital Improvement Plan (Plan) was updated through a process involving the review by all County departments of capital and major equipment needs and includes project requests pending identification of funding sources.
+The estimated Unassigned fund balance of \$170.0 million is approximately 12.6 percent of estimated appropriations, which is above our minimum of 10 percent but less than our long-term goal of 15 percent. - The fiscal year ended 2024-28 Five-Year Capital Improvement Plan (Plan) was updated through a process involving the review by all County departments of capital and major equipment needs and includes project requests pending identification of funding sources.
 Requests are submitted to the Capital Planning Committee for review and prioritization.
 Projects are prioritized by a ranking system that uses various criteria such as life and safety concerns, compliance with legal or regulatory requirements, and preservation of existing assets.
-Four Recommended Priority Projects for FY 22-23 include the Ventura County Financial Management System Upgrade, Ventura County Integrated Justice Information System Upgrade, Next Generation Public Safety Radio Communication System, and Broadband Middle-Mile.
+Four recommended priority projects for FY 23-24 include the Ventura County Financial Management System Upgrade, Next Generation Public Safety Radio Communication System, and Broadband Middle-Mile, and Project Oversight of Conversion of Property at 1400 Vanguard Dr. in Oxnard for Permanent Supportive Housing and Other Vital Services.
 Also under consideration are a Health Care Facility in Santa Paula, Camarillo Animal Shelter Improvements, County Bridge Improvements, Repurposing of a Building at the Juvenile Justice Center for Secure Treatment Housing, Repurposing of 2023 Knoll Drive in Ventura, and Installation of Generators at Four County Buildings.
 The plan is available on-line: https://vcpublicworks.org/fiveyearplan/.